Module Catalogue

 Description Semester When Set Percentage Comment

 Portfolio1M40Choice of written or spoken assessment.
-Students taking the presentation option may opt to submit a video of their presentation if a live presentation (in-person or remotely) is not possible.
+Students taking the presentation option (spoken assessment) may submit a video of their presentation as the alternative option when a live presentation (in-person or remotely) is not possible.

 Written exercise1A60N/A